EvaMaeRey/ggplot2-extension-cookbook/README.md

 The talk had the important central message - “you can be a ggplot2 extender”.
 And since then, I wanted to be in that cool-kid extender club.
-Four years later, I’m at a point where I can start claiming that identity.
+Four years later, I’m at a point where I can start claiming that club membership.
 I hope that this *ggplot2 Extension Cookbook* will help along you on your extender journey and, especially if you are fluent in R and ggplot2, it says to you “you can be a ggplot2 extender”.

 I became a regular ggplot2 user in 2017.
 I loved how, in general, the syntax was just a simple expression of the core Grammar of Graphics